 Two of the most notable & iconic images of ancient Japan are the ninja and the samurai.
-The differences between a Samurai and a Ninja are stark.
+The differences between Samurai and Ninja are stark.
 Samurais were military warriors that belonged to the nobility of ancient Japanese society.
 By contract, Ninja 忍者 (known as “shinobi”忍び in Japan) were frequently mercenaries, and as such they would most likely belong to the lower class of early Japanese society.

 Samurai 侍 (called “bushi” or “buke” in Japanese) as military men were known in Japan’s history starting from the 7th century when they first used for putting down rebellions in distant provinces.
 And by the 12th century they formed clans and rose to such a power that they turned Japan into a samurai-dominated government, the Shogunate, with the Shogun at the top of the ruling hierarchy.
 The Samurai rule went in decline in the late 19th century during the Meiji Restoration